leelamayashatapathy/Teacherportal/README.md

 python -m venv venv
-source venv/bin/activate      # On Windows: venv\Scripts\activate
+On Windows: venv\Scripts\activate  # On Mac:source venv/bin/activate

-Install dependencies
+## Install dependencies

 pip install -r requirements.txt
 If requirements.txt is not available, you can install the packages manually: